 It was developed based on clinical supervisor needs and contains a variety of materials which are focused on topics including models of supervision, adult learning, managing clinical placements, providing feedback, assessment, managing difficult situations, meeting diverse student needs, emotional wellbeing and managing workload.

-Targeted areas specific to clinical supervision include Indigenous communities, aged care, interprofessional education, mental health, private practice and rural and remote practice.
+Targeted areas specific to student supervision include Aboriginal and Torres Strait Islander communities, aged care, interprofessional education, mental health, private practice and rural and remote practice.

 Historical reference documents

 - Siggins Miller Consultants (2012).Promoting quality in clinical placements: Literature review and national stakeholder consultation.
 Adelaide: Health Workforce Australia (upload the PDF and link)